rstojnic/lazydata/README.md

 The `lazy_data` function has further options that let you customise the behaviour.

-Usage: `lazy_data(file_path, download_link=None, overwrite_hash="uncommitted", compress=False)`
+`lazy_data(file_path, download_link=None, overwrite_hash="uncommitted", compress=False)`

 Arguments:
 - `file_path` - the local file path to an existing file(s).
 Either a string or a list of strings.
 Glob-style wildcards are accepted, e.g. `"data/*.csv"`.
 - `download_link` - alternative download link for the file, e.g. if it's a public dataset or already available somewhere else.
 - `overwrite_hash` - specifies when to overwrite an existing hash in `lazy-data.jsonl`.
 Default is `uncommitted` meaning that the hash will be over-written if the line containing the hash hasn't been yet committed to git.
 Other possible values are `never` and `always`.
 The former will record all versions of the file, and the later only makes sense if you treat all files as immutable.
+- `compress` if to store this fill compressed in the backend.

 ## Contributing